cloudflare/cloudflare-docs/content/pages/platform/functions/plugins/mailchannels.md

 ## Generate DKIM credentials

-You can generate your DKIM credientails using any DKIM generator.
+You can generate your DKIM credentials using any DKIM generator of your choice.
+To add your generated credentials to your project on the Cloudflare dashboard, do the following:

+1. Select the Zone to add DKIM records for then in the menu on the left
+2. Select **DNS** > **Add Record**
+3. In the drop-down menu, select **TXT** as the type of record
-1. Enter your domain name
+4. Enter your domain name
-2. Enter the Public key into your DNS server record as a text(TXT) entry.
+5. Enter the Public key into your DNS server record as a text(TXT) entry.
 The name of your DNS record must follow this convention `[selector key]._domainkey.<Your domain>`.
-3. Add the value of your Public key in the content field
+6. Add the value of your Public key in the content field.
-4. Enter the Private key into your email server
+7. Enter the Private key into your email server.

 ## Installation